 Trespass Against Us (2016) by Adam Smith

 Even though a lot of people think this film is no big deal, I really like it for several reasons.
-First, the tropes you find in Trespass Against Us are very similar to the movies mentioned here, such as the underdogs who are trying to find a way through life, the battle against their own identities, values and family; and more important, you get to watch Michael Fassbender as a gypsy stealing cars!
-The story is about Chad, a driver who is known by the police to rob several places with his gypsy family ruled by the notorious Colby.
-However, Chad wants to quit this life and become a better person, something his father Colby can’t understand and will do anything that is possible to don’t let that happen.
-Even though it’s not the best movie of the year, Trespass Against Us is an incredible film about family, values and identity.
+First, the tropes you find in Trespass Against Us are very similar to the movies mentioned here, such as the underdogs who are trying to find a way through life, the battle against their own identities, values and family; and more importantly, you get to watch Michael Fassbender as a gypsy stealing cars!
+The story is about Chad, a driver who is known by the police for robing several places with his gypsy family ruled by the notorious Colby.
+However, Chad wants to quit this life and become a better person, something his father Colby can’t understand and will do anything that is possible to not let that happen.
+Even though it’s not the best movie of the year, Trespass Against Us is an incredible film about family, values, and identity.

 It Comes At Night (2017) by Trey Edward Shults

 The story of It Comes At Night seem very dull at first sight: in an apocalyptic future, a family needs to learn how to survive away from the danger outside in a remote house in the woods.
 However, when you finish watching the film, you realize the movie is way more than that.
 The way how Trey Edwards tells this story is very interesting, giving us little hints throughout the movie to explain what exactly It Comes At Night is about.
 Is it a movie about fear?
 About the horror that lives inside of ourselves?
 About the coming of death?
 Or is it about all of that or none of it?
 Definitely a movie to watch more than once, It Comes At Night is a very simplistic feature with a lot to think over.